It’s Time for Trusted & Successful Real Estate with Kevin K. Ho.

 SOLD: $1.6M (Mar.
 28, 2014)

-Congratulations to my clients for getting this great property on a little-known street off of 14th Street called Rosemont Street — in fact it’s a cul de sac right in the middle of Dolores and Guerrero Streets in the uber hot Mission Dolores.
+Congratulations to my clients for getting this great property on a little-known street off of 14th Street called Rosemont Place — in fact it’s a cul de sac right in the middle of Dolores and Guerrero Streets in the uber hot Mission Dolores.
 We moved quickly after I presented it to various clients of mine for whom the property could be a match.
 This property is extra wide at 35-feet wide and zoned for 3-4 units from its current 2.
 My clients are developers who have a track record of fantastic projects.
 I can wait to see what they’ll do with the property which is pretty unique, charming, quiet and yet central List price is $1.395M and we snapped it up 2 hours after its first open house for more than the list price.

 An Example of Seller Success